 In some ways the second coin is even more fascinating, in that it appears on the observe to have a symbol that is quite precisely like the Talpiot “Jesus” tomb facade, including the top little “chimney” that Simcha has emphasized in his post.
 The editors find it totally unique and don’t even hazard a guess as to its meaning and significance.
 The three dots to the left of the symbol add all the more to the intrigue.
 It is from the same period, badly struck, copper, and described thus:

 Crusaders, Lordship of Sidon, Anonymous Copper, c.
 1250 – 1291”, and “uneven strike, 1.682g, 16.9mm, obverse cross, pellet in each angle, within square with bar from each corner, very crude inscription, H…O…; reverse pellet in triangle, pellets around.
-Totally unique, no other coin like it any any reference.
+Totally unique, no other coin like it or any other reference.
 From the collection of Alex G. Malloy, former dealer for 40 years and co-author of “Coins of the Crusader States.”